-In summary, it is concluded that UV-328, which has a tert-pentyl group as side chain in orthoposition, is at least as hard to degrade as M1.
-Accordingly, the degradation half-life is assumed to be at least as long (see also rationale for read-across assessment).
+In summary, it is concluded that UV-320, which has also a tert-butyl group as side chain in ortho-position, is at least as hard to degrade as the both molecules in the simulation tests (M1 and UV-328).
+Accordingly the degradation half-life is assumed to be at least as long (see also rationale for read-across assessment).
 This is supported by the simulated degradation pathway.